GauravB09/Diligence-Squared-Assignment/README.md

 Must be prefixed with `VITE_` to be exposed:
 - `VITE_API_BASE_URL` – e.g. `http://localhost:8000`
 - `VITE_ELEVENLABS_AGENT_ID` – Same agent id used by backend.

 ---

+## Configuration

+All survey-specific settings are centralized in `config/survey.json`.
+This single file is shared between backend and frontend, ensuring consistency.
+To adapt the application to a different survey:

+1. Update `config/survey.json` with your survey questions, segmentation rules, and messages
+2. Both backend and frontend automatically load from this file
+3. See `CONFIG_GUIDE.md` for detailed instructions

+**Key Configuration Sections:**
+- `questions`: Maps TypeForm question titles to internal keys
+- `segmentation`: Rules for determining user segments based on answers
+- `interview`: Interview titles and messages for each segment
+- `terminated`: Message shown to users who don't qualify

+---